WHU-AISE/TVDiag/README.md

 ### TVDiag: A Task-oriented and View-invariant Failure Diagnosis Framework with Multimodal Data

 TVDiag is a multimodal failure diagnosis framework designed to locate the root cause and identify the failure type in microservice-based systems.
 This repository is the basic implementation of TVDiag.
-We have released the core code of TVDiag, and the remaining parts will be added in the final version.

 ## Project Structure